-My final go to pattern, is a dark generic silver pattern.
+My final go to pattern is a dark generic silver pattern.

 This pattern represents a small baitfish.
-It is a very generic pattern which seems to work well almost anywhere.
+It is a very generic pattern that seems to work well almost anywhere.
 Some examples of this pattern will be the Rapala Silver or Silver Shiner.
 The Dynamic lures Silver Back is another option.